ChrisTX/doi-config/README.md

 You can create symbolic links to the SourcePawn scripts in your SourceMod scripting folder.
 After compiling the scripts with `spcomp`, they are ready for use.
+Note that the difficulty scaler needs a `server_stronghold.cfg` file to exist, but this can be empty.